heini208/fault_detector_spot/documentation/System_Design.md

 A key feature of the manipulator control system is the ability to define movement offsets within different coordinate frames.
 The choice of frame is critical for ensuring the reliability and context-appropriateness of a command, especially when creating recorded sequences for autonomous operation.
-The system utilizes a combination of standard frames provided by the Spot platform and a persistent frame generated by the ROS 2 mapping system.
+The system utilizes a combination of standard frames provided by the Spot platform and a persistent frame generated by the ROS2 mapping system.

 The primary frames used for defining orientation offsets are: